 Boeing launched the 727 with 40 orders each from launch customers United Airlines and Eastern Air Lines.
 The 727 had a distinctive appearance, with its rakish T-shaped tail and its trio of rear-mounted engines.

 The first 727 rolled out on Nov.
 27, 1962.
 However, by the time of its first flight, orders were still below the estimated break-even point of 200.
-Originally, Boeing planned to build 250 of the planes.
+Initially, Boeing planned to build 250 of the planes.
 However, they proved so popular (especially after the larger 727-200 model, which carried up to 189 passengers, was introduced in 1967) that a total of 1,832 were produced at the manufacturer’s Renton, Wash., plant.

 In 1965, Boeing announced its new commercial twinjet, the 737.
 At a ceremony inside the manufacturer’s Thompson Site on Jan.
 17, 1967, the first 737 was introduced to the world.
 The festivities included a christening by flight attendants representing the 17 airlines that had ordered the new plane, including Germany’s Lufthansa and United Airlines.